jacksonhardaker/renovation/README.md

 - Late morning the materials were dropped off
 - Soon after the framers showed up and made short work of getting started
+- Most of the framing complete with a good half of the floor done

 <details>
 <summary>Notes</summary>